Dec 01, 2025 Chinenye Ozowara

 • Identification information: Names, organizational positions, contact details, and roles.

-• Assessment information: Requirements, expectations, potential for influencing project outcomes, and the project stage where they may have the most impact.
+• Assessment information: Requirements, expectations, potential to influence project outcomes, and the project stage where they may have the greatest impact.

 • Classification: This is where you classify whether they are high or low impact and high or low priority.
 You will determine this during the stakeholder analysis.